 About Map Georeferencing

-Typically, these 'local' maps are used as a canvas for digitizing features and other map items with respect to a captured face image.
+Typically, these 'local' face maps are used as a canvas for digitizing features and other map items with respect to a captured face image.
 Studio Mapper presents each map using a map window.

 • Georeferenced maps will appear in the 3D window as they are loaded (they are not loaded/displayed when a project is opened as there may be a large number of them).